deepanshs/mrsimulator/docs/user_guide/method/method_advanced_user.rst

 objects defining the spectral grid, and `affine_matrix` is an optional affine square matrix.

-Although similar to the stock methods from the ``mrsimulator.method.lib`` module, the above example lacks instructions on how to evaluate frequencies for each spectral dimension.
+Although similar to the library methods from the ``mrsimulator.method.lib`` module, the above example lacks instructions on how to evaluate frequencies for each spectral dimension.
-We pre-defined these instructions for the stock methods for the user's convenience.
+We pre-defined these instructions for the library methods for the user's convenience.
 Here, we describe how users can write custom instructions.

 SpectralDimension